Complete Guide to the Linguist Feat in D&D 5e

 Source: Player’s Handbook

-Is the Linguist Feat Good?
+What Is the Linguist Feat?

 This may not seem like much because overall, it isn’t really.

-However, if you’re playing in a campaign with a lot of political aspects or one that happens to be spy themed or has a lot of espionage and all that interesting secret stuff, then this might be something you want to take.
+However, if you’re playing in a campaign with a lot of political aspects or one that happens to be spy-themed or has a lot of espionage and all that interesting secret stuff, then this might be something you want to take.

 The three languages sound great and can be a lot of fun.
 But again, languages rarely play a role in most D&D campaigns.
 It drastically depends on whether or not languages do play a role.